REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 I remember asking her, “Nelda, what would you do if someone from Redlands had won an Academy Award?
 You’d bury it in the classified section, huh?”

-That’s the newspaper business for you.
-Everyone’s got a different view of the world.
+That’s a newspaper business for you.
+Everyone’s got a different view of reporting.

 A P.S. on Womack: Not only did he coach Billick in the early 1970s, but the former Terrier coach was Frank Serrao’s assistant coach in 1960.
 On that team was Weatherwax, who also played a huge role on Redlands’ 1959 squad.